npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-20-google-io-whats-new-in-android.md

 Android N may not be a complete user interface refresh like Lollipop, but it does include some nice user-facing changes and a lot of background improvements.
 The [developer preview](https://developer.android.com/preview) is available now and a full consumer release should be available later this summer.

-You can check out the full "What's New in Android" talk on [YouTube](https://www.youtube.com/watch?v=B08iLAtS3AQ).
+You can check out the full "What's New in Android" talk on [YouTube](https://www.youtube.com/watch?v=B08iLAtS3AQ) if you are interested.